City Hall station (IRT Lexington Avenue Line): Design

 The ceiling is made of twelve Guastavino vaults.
 The ceiling surfaces are composed of white tiles, with green and brown tiles along the perimeter of each ceiling vault.
 The vaults were constructed of thin terracotta tiles bonded with a string mortar, added in successive layers to form a thin structural vault of great strength.
 Three vaults had leaded glass skylights, which opened upward to vault lights in City Hall Park.
 The skylights, designed with floral tracery, were blacked out during World War II and were restored in the 2000s.
 Additional lighting was supplied by twelve chandeliers hung from the center of the vaults, which contain floral motifs and nickel finishes.
 The chandeliers near the skylights have five arms, while the others have four.

 The platform is made of poured concrete.
 The platforms still contain markings from where the platform extensions were formerly installed.
 The top half of the wall along the platform, under each of the arches, consists of Roman brick.
 At the bottom half of each wall is a marble course topped by a brick wainscoting and another marble course.
 On the platform walls are three blue-on-white faience plaques with letters reading city hall, flanked by a pair of triangles and surrounded by green and buff tiles.
 Two of these plaques are rectangular, installed on the walls under the brick arches.
 The third is curved and is installed on an archway above the staircase that leads to the mezzanine.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 On the trackside wall, facing the platform, are three bronze plaques with the names of important figures involved in the original IRT's construction, including Parsons, McDonald, Belmont, Rapid Transit Subway Construction Company officials, engineering staff, mayors, commissioners, and city comptrollers.
 Gutzon Borglum designed the plaques.

 The walls of the staircase between mezzanine and platform level are covered with yellow, green, and blue tile.
 The mezzanine contains a vaulted ceiling with a quoin pattern, consisting of brown trim with white and green tiles.
-The center of the mezzanine has a oculus skylight, with light bulbs around the skylight.
+The center of the mezzanine has an oculus skylight, with light bulbs around the skylight.
 The walls of the mezzanine contain large glass tiles interspersed with opaque ceramic tile.
 Wire conduits and pipes have been installed onto the mezzanine walls.
 The mezzanine once had an ornamented oak ticket booth, which has since been removed.